stefanvstein/swap-key/README.md

 # swap-key
 Swap value of associative atom with f, without bothering about other parts of the atom value.
-Usefull when f i costly.
+Usefull when f is costly.